Services and Support

 Students’ Representative Council

 During your studies, the annually elected student council acts as a contact point for all your questions and represents your interests to all university and non-university committees.
 In addition, study-related and cultural events are organized on a regular basis.
-Final theses can also be printed and bound free of charge, and much more.
+Final theses can also be printed and bound at a reduced price, and much more.

 Honors Program